michellesri/portland-201d2/week-2/2-tue-lab/README.md

 # Submitting Your Assignment

-In Canvas, submit:
+Submit the following items at https://canvas.instructure.com/courses/1012436/assignments/4488787

 1. GitHub URL for your git commit hash

-2. Answers to the following questions.
+2. Answers to the following questions:

   .
 How much time did you spend on this assignment?